1. Responsibility and Management

 2.1.9 When the counter-signed agreement is received, a PDF version is stored on the USC International departmental network drive and a copy attached to the USC International database (SAMBA).
 The original document is recorded and filed in the university official records management system.

 2.2 Re-Appointment of International Recruitment Representative

-Re-appointment of a representative may be approved by the Pro Vice-Chancellor (International and Quality) provided that performance and standing is found to be satisfactory.
+Re-appointment of a representative may be approved by the Director, USC International provided that performance and standing is found to be satisfactory.
 A new formal written agreement is to be produced.

 2.2.1 Prior to the end of each year, a review of representatives with agreements due to expire is to be completed by USC International.